-Basis for Opinions
+Basis for Opinion

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audits of the Financial Statements and Internal Control Over Financial Reporting section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of First General Bank, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.